atfutures-labs/neighbourhoods/README.md

 Algorithm for efficient identification of enclosed cyclic neighbourhoods within networks, and functions for aggregating neighbourhoods according to network properties.

+## Low-Traffic Neighbourhoods

-One example application is automated identification of so-called “Low-Traffic Neighbourhoods” (LTNs), which can be identified through a dedicated function, `ltns()`.
+One example application of the package is the automated identification of so-called “Low-Traffic Neighbourhoods” (LTNs), which can be identified through a dedicated function, `ltns()`.
 These are identified by first decomposing a network into its constituent “neighbourhoods” of enclosed polygons.
 The `ltns()` function then successively aggregates adjacent neighbourhoods according to various criteria useful for defining and identifying Low Traffic Neighbourhoods.